Grad566/Grad566/README.md

 Java Backend Developer
 ----------------------

-I understand OOP, know java se well, know how to use git and gitHub Actions, and work with unix systems.
-I have written several training and tets projects.
+I understand OOP, know java se well, know how to use git and gitHub Actions, know Docker, and work with unix systems.
+I have written several training and test assignments.
 I have a management background, a bachelor's degree and an unfinished master's degree, so I understand how business processes work and how business in general works.
 Now I am studying in Hexlet on the program "java-developer", additionally studying a course on algorithms and data structures, as well as reading specialized literature.

 * 🌍  I'm based in Ekaterinburg
 * ✉️  You can contact me at [3008denis@gmail.com](mailto:3008denis@gmail.com)